The Echophone EC-1 Radio Project

 The EC-1 in its Historical Context

 The original EC-1 was the GI's radio of World War 2 and it was manufactured by the Hallicrafters company under the brand name "Echophone Commercial."
-It began production late in 1940 and continued in production all through the war.
+It began production toward the end of 1940 and continued in production all through the war.
 This model radio was about the only commercial, non military radio that the government allowed to be manufactured during WW 2 and they did it for morale purposes, that is, to provide lonely, homesick and bored servicemen with entertainment.
 These rugged little radios have good short wave circuits so the servicemen and women could listen to shows, music and war news no matter where they were in the world.
 The EC-1 sold at a "reasonable" price of about $20 (about a month's pay).
 Actually, for this quality of radio, $20 was a very low price and a lot of GIs got to own them either by buying them outright or receiving them as gifts.

 The EC-1 radios were marketed to the GIs directly and through their families to be given as gifts.
 Ads for the radios appeared in magazines with a rather over the top campaign featuring a Private (later corporal) Hogarth.
-Hogarth was always shown as a real nerd with coke-bottle glasses, but made very popular with pretty girls who wanted to listen to his radio.
+Hogarth was always shown as a hopeless nerd with coke-bottle glasses, but very popular with pretty girls who wanted to listen to his radio.
 Today we know better than to believe that a nerdey guy could attract girls with a short wave radio, but those were innocent times.

 Some of the advertisements that appeared in magazines were pretty silly suggesting that the GI owning one of these radios would become really popular with pretty young women regardless of how big a nerd he is.
 My experience in life has taught me that women are anything BUT interested in a shortwave radio and that a nerd is a nerd is a nerd whether or not he has an EC-1.
 Still, parents wanted to give their serviceman something useful and entertaining and these radios were as nice a gift as it was possible to give.